nerab/taskwarrior/README.md

 ## Usage

 `TaskWarrior::Repository` is the main entry point.
-It expects an array of JSON objects, typically produced by ``.
+It expects an array of JSON objects, typically produced by `task export`.
 Technically, anything that can be consumed by `JSON.parse` is fine as long as it follows the format TaskWarrior uses.

 	# Assuming that a TaskWarrior export was written to a file
 	r = TaskWarrior::Repository.new(File.read('/tmp/task_export.json'))